Xuyen21/Programming_semester_2/README.md

 ## Known issues

-When switching tabs or filters before the chart is properly loaded, it is possible to run into a state, where an empty chart has been cached.
-In this case, please delete the content of the `.cache` folder and restart the dashboard.
+When switching tabs or filters before the chart is properly loaded, it is possible to run into a state, where an empty chart gets displayed.
+In this case, try to change the filter.
+If that doesn't help please delete the content of the `.cache` folder and restart the dashboard.